 My friend Kristian and I cycled across Canada in summer 2017.
 Vancouver to St John’s.
 The usual.

-4472 miles, 92 days, and 10 provinces later, my desire to see Canada isn’t satisfied.
+4472 miles, 92 days, and 10 provinces later, my thirst to see Canada isn’t sated.
 It’s now bolstered by knowledge that the country is more vast and varied than I’d imagined.
 To an almost absurd degree.

 Our only planned training was a 25-mile jolly in the Peak District, whose rugged landscape we felt would best match Canada.
 What actually took place was a nightmare, aborted after 12 miles as my gears disintegrated, whistled, and refused to do what they were told, dropping five or six at a time at random intervals and requiring manual reset.

 We exchanged a grim look at the side of the road, silently wondering what we’d got ourselves into, before being picked up from a petrol station.
 Our disgraced bikes spent the night locked to a fence.